rafalkaron/rafalkaron.github.io/content/_index.md

 ### Technology

 I believe that any content developer in the IT sector should be a tech geek.
 It is much easier to document things that you find interesting.
 I enjoy discussing and ranting about tech trends and modern business models with my fellow content developers.

-I stay up to date with the latest tech news by subscribing to YouTube channels, newsletters, and Twitter feeds.
+Here are some of the resources that enable me to stay up to date with the latest tech news:

-Here are some resources that I follow:

 Podcasts